• Skip to main content

 These are good frameworks.
 They’re more like the dressing on the sandwich – mayo, butter or mustard.

-“It’s the end of summer.
+“It’s the end of fall.
 For the last six weeks, I’ve been totally lazy….I want to stay on vacation!
-If this keeps up, I’ll be broke by Thanksgiving.”
+If this keeps up, I’ll be broke by New Year’s Day.”

 That’s the problem of a business owner.
 Let’s call her Linda.
-Let’s assume you’re a productivity coach.
-You’ve got lots of ways to help Linda.
+You write a blog post to help Linda solve her problem.

 If you want to add some structure you could create an outline – Problem, Why You Can’t Solve The Problem, Tips and Call To Action.

-But when you get a topic that resonates with a hungry audience, you won’t need a formula.
-Add a dash of credibility, and you can break all the rules.
-Your audience will want what you have.
-They’ll trust you.
+But when you get a topic that resonates with a hungry audience, you may not need a formula.
+Just use your archetype and you’ve got the answer.

-If you’d like to learn more about getting inside your audience’s backstory, check out my course
+If you’d like to learn more about getting inside your audience’s backstory, check out my course: The Client Advantage.
+Use the code THANKS30 to take $30 off the published price.
+(Subject to removal at any time.)

 If you’d like to go beyond templates and become a copywriter yourself, I can recommend my program, Become A Copywriter.
 It’s got a ton of information about working as a copywriter – marketing yourself and sharpening your skills.